kgrid-lab/nephroticsyndrome-computablephenotype/README.md

 ```

 ## Implementation
-The algorithm is implemented as a function and is used by two apis that receive data in either json format or as a csv file and process it and return results as HTTP response.
+The algorithm is implemented as a function and is used by two APIs that receive data in either Json format or as a csv file and process it and return results as HTTP response.

 ## How to run and test
 Install the app either by running